vamoirid/Computer-Architecture/Lab_1/Report_Lab1.md

 There 3 different types of CPUs that we can use in the above examples with **gem5**.
 Their common characteristic is that all of them are in-order CPUs which means that they execute the instructions by the order they arrive to the CPU.

 * **Minor CPU**
 The MinorCPU is a flexible in-order processor model which was originally developed to support the Arm ISA, and is applicable to other ISAs as well.
-MinorCPU has a fixed four-stage in-order execution pipeline, while having configurable data structures and execute behavior.
-The four-stage pipeline implemented by MinorCPU includes fetching lines, decomposition into macro-ops, decomposi- tion of macro-ops into micro-ops and execute.
+MinorCPU has a fixed four-stage in-order execution pipeline, while having configurable data structures.
+The four-stage pipeline implemented by MinorCPU includes fetching lines, decomposition into macro-ops, decomposition of macro-ops into micro-ops and execute.
 The basic characteristic of this type of CPU is that it has configurable data structures which helps in build a memory hierarchy in order to better memory access time.

 * **AtomicSimple CPU**
 The AtomicSimpleCPU is the version of SimpleCPU that uses atomic memory accesses.
 It uses the latency estimates from the atomic accesses to estimate overall cache access time.
 It is basically an uninterruptable read-modify-write memory operation which is requested by the CPU and updates a single value in a specific address.

 * **TimingSimple CPU**
 The TimingSimpleCPU is the version of SimpleCPU that uses timing memory accesses.
-It stalls on cache accesses and waits for the memory system to respond prior to proceeding.
+It stalls on cache accesses and waits for the memory system to respond prior to proceeding(_no pipeline_).

 * **HPI CPU**
 High Performance In-Order (HPI) CPU is based on the Arm architecture and is built to represent a modern in-order Armv8-A implementation.
 One of its basic characteristics is that it uses the same 4-stage pipeline that is used in the Minor CPU.
 Moreover, there are separate instruction and data buses, hence an instruction cache (ICache)